flowchart LR

 How the three cascade layers connect on Azure

-Design Philosophy
+Design philosophy

-The architecture is guided by three constraints:
+The architecture is shaped by three constraints, in priority order:

-Layer 1 — The Gatekeeper (Convolutional Autoencoder)
+Layer 1 — Gatekeeper (Convolutional Autoencoder)

-Layer 2 — The Specialist (YOLOv8n)
+Layer 2 — Specialist (YOLOv8n on Severstal)

 flowchart LR